dgiannico/AD-PassAuditor/README.md

 # Usage

-1. Fill out _domain.conf_ file reporting all the domains and related AD servers (targetName or address) you want to operate on.
-E.g.:
+1. Fill out **domain.conf** file reporting all the domains and related AD servers (targetName or address) you want to operate on.
+Examples:
-   - _example:192.168.1.10_
+   - _example.com:192.168.1.10_
    - _mydomain:itdomdg2398_
    - (If you don't want to use the extract option, you can leave the server field blank, like "_example:_")
 2. For complete use from scratch, perform:
-   - `python AD-PassAuditor.py -u <yourADuser>`
+   - `python AD-PassAuditor.py -u <yourADuser> -bd <baseDirectory>`
+   - The **baseDirectory** will contain all the subfolders that will be generated.
+Default is '.'
-   - You will be asked for your password to proceed with the extraction of the specified domains
+   - You will be asked for your **password** to proceed with the extraction of the specified domains
    - Wait for the outcome.
-It could take a long time (even hours).
-Calculate that the pwnedpasswords_ntlm file currently weighs more than 30 GB, so it requires time both to download and for subsequent comparison.
+It could take a **long time** (even hours).
+Calculate that the pwnedpasswords_ntlm file currently weighs more than 30 GB...
+So it requires time both to download and for subsequent comparison.
 Extracting from domains can also take a long time depending on their size.
-3. You can specify a base directory with _-bD_, example: `python AD-PassAuditor.py compare -bD ./Audit_06-03-2024/`
-4. If you already have both the compromised passwords file and the directory containing all the extraction files, you can specify them and skip the extraction and download:
+3. If you already have both the compromised passwords file and the directory containing all the extraction files, you can specify them and perform **only comparison**:
-   - `python AD-PassAuditor.py -iD <inputDirectory> -iP <inputPassFile>`
+   - `python AD-PassAuditor.py -dix <directoryInputExtraction> -ip <inputPassFile>`
-   - Filenames must be: 'OutputHashes{domain}.ntds' for all domains
+   - Filenames inside directory must be: 'OutputHashes-{domain}.ntds' for all domains
    - "domain" must match those specified in _domain.conf_
+3. You can choose to run only **individual parts**, examples:
+   - `python AD-PassAuditor.py extract -u admin -dox hashesDir`
+   - `python AD-PassAuditor.py download -op pwned_passwords`
+   - `python AD-PassAuditor.py format -bd Test -dix hashesDir -dof formatDir`
+   - `python AD-PassAuditor.py compare -bd Test -dif formatDir -ip pwned_passwords.txt -of results.csv`